 A long day of hiking the Edmund Lorenz Weg (trail) from the Wiesbadener Hütte over our highest crossing in the Silvretta Alps, the 2,839m Getschnerscharte (notch), to the Jamtalhütte.
-We first crossed over the 2,652m Radsattel (saddle) on the border between the Austrian states of Vorarlberg and Tirol.
+We will also cross over the 2,652m Radsattel (saddle) on the border between the Austrian states of Vorarlberg and Tirol.

 Click markers on map for more info